OctopusDeploy/docs/docs/patterns/clustered-listening-tentacles.md

 - An Active Directory domain and a local DNS server.
 - An Octopus Server (this does not need to be joined to the domain).
 - A two node active/passive Windows cluster where each node is joined to the domain.
-- A local IP Address available for the cluster.
+- A local IP address available for the cluster.
 - Shared storage configured for the cluster (in this example we are using `E:\`)

 ## Installation {#ClusteringTentacles-Installation}